Search for the electromagnetic Dalitz decays $\chi_{cJ}\to e^{+}e^{-}\phi$: DATA ANALYSIS

 \section{DATA ANALYSIS}

 $\chi_{cJ}$ is from $\psi(3686)$ together with a photon, and the decay of interest is $\chi_{cJ}\to e^+e^-\phi$ with $\phi$ reconstructed from a charged kaon pair, so a signal event has 4 charged and 1 neutral tracks.
 Charged tracks detected in the MDC are required to be within a polar angle ($\theta$) range of $|\rm{cos\theta}|<0.93$, where $\theta$ is defined with respect to the $z$-axis, which is the symmetry axis of the MDC.
 The distance of closest approach to the interaction point (IP) must be less than 10\,cm along the $z$-axis, and less than 1\,cm in the transverse plane.
 The number of good charged tracks is required to be equal to four with zero net charge.
 Particle identification for charged tracks combines measurements of the energy deposited in the MDC ($dE/dx$) and the flight time in the TOF to form the probability values Prob($i$) ($i=e,\pi,K$).
 A track is considered as an electron when Prob($e$)$>$Prob($\pi$) and Prob($e$)$>$Prob($K$) and as a kaon when Prob($K$)$>$Prob($\pi$) and Prob($K$)$>$Prob($e$).
+The electron and kaon identification efficiencies are 90\% and 94\%, respectively.
+The probabilities of misidentifying $h$ as $h^{\prime}$, P($h \to h^{\prime}$), are estimated to be 0.2\% for P($\pi\to e$), 0.2\% for P($K\to e$), 4\% for P($\pi\to K$) and 1\% for P($e\to K$)~\cite{BESIII:2022cmg}.
 Photon candidates are identified using isolated showers in the EMC.
 The deposited energy of each shower must be more than 25~MeV in the barrel region ($|\cos \theta|< 0.80$) and more than 50~MeV in the end cap region ($0.86 <|\cos \theta|< 0.92$).
 To exclude showers that originate from charged tracks, the opening angle subtended by the EMC shower and the position of the closest charged track at the EMC must be greater than 10 degrees as measured from the IP.
 To suppress electronic noise and showers unrelated to the event, the difference between the EMC time and the event start time is required to be within [0,~700]\,ns.
 At least one photon is required in each event.

 The selected charged tracks are constrained to originate from a common vertex point, and the $\chi^2$ of the vertex fit is required to be less than 100.
 A four-constraint (4C) kinematic fit~\cite{Yan:2010zze} is performed by constraining the total four-momentum to that of the initial beams.
 For events with more than one photon candidate, the combination with the minimum $\chi^2_{\rm{4C}}$ from the 4C kinematic fit is retained.
 The requirement of $\chi^2_{\rm{4C}}$ is optimized based on the figure-of-merit $\epsilon/(a/2+\sqrt{B})$~\cite{Punzi:2003bu}, where $a$ is the signal significance, $\epsilon$ and $B$ stand for the detection efficiency estimated by the signal MC samples and the number of background events from the inclusive MC samples, respectively.
 To consider different signal significance assumptions, we performed three separate $\chi^2_{\rm{4C}}$ scans for $a=1,~2,~3$, all of which yielded the same requirement $\chi^2_{\rm{4C}}<40$.
 Finally, the value of $\chi^2_{\rm{4C}}$ is required to be less than 40.
 To suppress backgrounds from $\pi^{\pm}/e^{\pm}$ misidentification, the $E/p$ ratio of positron or electron candidates is required to be $0.8<E/p<1.1$ for those entering the EMC, where $E$ refers to the energy deposited in the EMC and $p$ refers to the momentum measured by the MDC.
 The $e^{\pm}$ candidates not reaching the EMC are all retained.